Top 3 Under Sink APEC Reverse Osmosis Systems – 2020 Review

 The Water Quality Association (WQA) is a not-for-profit organization that represents the residential, commercial, and industrial water treatment industry.

-With 803 customer reviews, the APEC Premium RO system has garnered a high rating of 4.8 stars out of 5 stars on Amazon.
+With 803 customer reviews, the APEC Reverse Osmosis Systems has garnered a high rating of 4.8 stars out of 5 stars on Amazon.

 Customers reported that they were able to install the unit themselves, which is a bonus.